kristen-justice/hw-rails-intro/docs/part_0_B.md

 ## Part 0 (B): Preparation: deploy to Heroku

+First, make sure you are in the `rottenpotatoes-rails-intro` directory.
+Run `git init`.
+Note that this .git info will ONLY be linked to Heroku- NOT your class repository.

 If you have deployed to Heroku before, just create a new app container with `heroku create`.
 If this is your first time deploying to Heroku, you will need to do two things.
 First, sign up for a free [Heroku account](http://heroku.com).
 Then set up `ssh` keys to securely communicate with Heroku for app deployments.
 The three basic commands you need are the following, but see the [Heroku page](https://devcenter.heroku.com/articles/heroku-cli) for more details.

 ```sh